Leucocoprinus birnbaumii (plantpot dapperling)

 Because it recycles dead organic material, this mushroom does no harm to its horticultural neighbours, and its burst of brilliance can thus be appreciated guilt-free!

 Numerous.
-See Species Fungorum for a complete list.
+See the Species Fungorum for a complete list.

 Worldwide, in both natural and horticultural habitats.